strrife/falcon/packages/eject-ts/README.md

-# Falcon Eject
+# eject-ts

-`@deity/falcon-eject` package is a CLI tool exposing single `eject` command that can eject package written in TypeScript, by converting it into JavaScript while preserving its original formatting.
+`eject-ts` package is a CLI tool exposing single `eject-ts` command that can eject package written in TypeScript, by converting it into JavaScript while preserving its original formatting.
 It also replaces imports with the ejected folder path and installs ejected package dependencies into the project where it's ejecting.

 ## Installation